-Forestry may thus be defined as, "Forestry is the theory and practice of all that constitutes the creation, conservation and scientific management of forests and the utilization of their resources to provide for the continuous production of the required goods and services [1].
-As per Food and Agriculture Organization (FAO) 2015, the term "Forest" has been defined as "Land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 per cent, or trees able to reach these thresholds in situ.
+Forestry may thus be defined as, "Forestry is the theory and practice of all that constitutes the creation, conservation and scientific management of forests and the utilization of their resources to provide for the continuous production As per Food and Agriculture Organization (FAO) 2015, the term "Forest" has been defined as "Land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 per cent, or trees able to reach these thresholds in situ.
 It does not include land that is predominantly under agricultural or urban land use".